 It is the IEP team's responsibility to determine if a student has a disability.
-If the student has more
+If the student has more than one disability, the team must determine the primary disability impacts learning.

-Upon administering tests and other assessment materials, an IEP team meeting that includes the parent/quardian or their representative shall meet as a team.
+Upon administering tests and other assessment materials, an IEP team meeting that includes the parent/guardian or their representative shall meet as a team.
 At this meeting, the team shall determine whether or not the student is a student with disabilities as defined in Education Code 56026 and shall discuss the assessment, the educational recommendations, and the reasons for these recommendations.
 In addition, a copy of the assessment report and the documentation of determination of eligibility shall be given to the family.